-The Digital Systems Rapid Prototyping Laboratory (DSRPL) is devoted to teaching, research, and system design projects involving advanced digital systems employing embedded microprocessor based systems and VHDL based digital systems.
+The Digital Systems Rapid Prototyping Laboratory (DSRPL) is devoted to teaching, and system design projects involving advanced digital systems.
+The digital systems may employ embedded microcomputers, or alternately, programmable logic devices (PDLs) and a hardware description language (HDL), such as VHDL.
 The laboratory is located adjacent to the Embedded Systems Design Laboratory (ESDL), in room 228 on the second floor of the Light Engineering building.

-The DSRPL facility is structured to support advanced digital design projects, as well as the laboratory portion of an upper division undergraduate VHDL digital design course, ESE-382.
-The lab room is configured with design stations equipped with computer workstations that are networked to the laboratory's RAID 1 compliant Windows 2003 server.
-Each workstation includes a dual-display design interface, and provides access to a number of sophisticated software design packages, including ActiveHDL by Aldec, Synplify Pro by Synopsys, ispLEVER by Lattice Semiconductor, and other related software packages.
-All software packages utilize floating licensing, and are available on virtually all computers in the DSRPL, as well as the ESDL (see above).
+The DSRPL facility is structured to support advanced digital design projects, as well as the laboratory portion of an upper division undergraduate VHDL digital design course, ESE 382 (Digital Design Using VHDL and PLDs).
+The lab room provides a number of student design stations, with each station supporting a design team of up to two students.
+Each design station has a networked personal computer (PC) and a 43" monitor.
+Once logged in, students have access to a number of sophisticated software design packages, including ActiveHDL by Aldec, Synplify Pro by Synopsys, ispLEVER by Lattice Semiconductor, Vivado by Xilinx, and other related software packages.
+All software packages utilize floating licensing and are available on virtually all computers in the DSRPL, as well as the ESDL.